 No matter what you call it, its job is the same.
 Think of the apron as a transitional zone - a "buffer" between the fairway or rough and the putting green.
 The grass here is intentionally kept at an intermediate height.
 It’s significantly shorter and more manicured than the fairway, which allows for a variety of shot choices, but it's not as tightly mown as the green.
 This little bit of extra grass height is what causes so much indecision.
 The ball won't roll as true as it does on the putting surface, so you need a plan.

 Visually, it's easy to spot.
-As you approach a green, you'll see the super-short grass of the putting surface itself, and right around its edges, you’ll a perfectly uniform strip of slightly longer, but still very playable, grass.
+As you approach a green, you'll see the super-short grass of the putting surface itself, and right around its edges, you’ll find a perfectly uniform strip of slightly longer, but still very playable, grass.
 That’s your apron.

 The Apron and The Rules: A Simple Guide